thedalles77/USB_Laptop_Keyboard_Controller/README.md

 # USB_Laptop_Keyboard_Controller
-*This repo contains all the files that are needed to make a USB keyboard from an old laptop keyboard.
+* This repo contains all the files that are needed to make a USB keyboard from an old laptop keyboard.

-*See the "Instructable" at this address
+* See the "Instructable" at this address

-*See the YouTube video at this address
+* See the YouTube video at this address

-*A PDF version of the Instructable with additional informatuion is in the directory with this README file.
+* A PDF version of the Instructable with additional informatuion is in the directory with this README file.

-*The directory tree below USB_Laptop_Keyboard_Controller is given below:
+* The directory tree is given below:

-*Eagle_Board Folder
+* Eagle_Board Folder
 *     Keyboard_Scanner.brd  EagleCad circuit board file for Teensy LC & 3.2.
 Can be fab'ed by OSHPark or DirtyPCBs (among others).
-*Blank_Key_Lists Folder
+* Blank_Key_Lists Folder
 *     Keyboard_with_number_pad.txt     Lists all keys on a keyboard with a number pad.
 Used when running the Matrix_Decoder code.
 *     Keyboard_without_number_pad.txt  Lists all keys on a keyboard without a number pad.
 Used when running the Matrix_Decoder code.
-*Teensy_Continuity_Tester Folder
+* Teensy_Continuity_Tester Folder
 *     Matrix_Decoder_LC.ino        Teensyduino file for Teensy LC continuity tester.
 Code sends 2 pins numbers when key is pressed.
 *     Matrix_Decoder_3p2.ino       Teensyduino file for Teensy 3.2 continuity tester.
 Code sends 2 pins numbers when key is pressed.
-*Example_Keyboards Folder
+* Example_Keyboards Folder
 *     Instructions for Modifying the Teensyduino LC code.doc     Word file with LC instructions and translation table.
 *     Instructions for Modifying the Teensyduino 3p2 code.doc    Word file with 3.2 instructions and translation table.
 *     Laptop_Keyboard      A separate Folder for each laptop keyboard, containing the following: